Sources: Porter fallout won't cost Kelly his job -- for now

 In previous administrations, problems revealed during an FBI background check would have immediately gone to the White House counsel's office, who would then have conducted a review, according to a lawyer who worked in the Obama White House.

-The White House has declined to say when specific members of the administration, including White House counsel Don McGhan, became aware of details.
-But current and former administration officials said Kelly, McGhan, and deputy chief of staff Joe Hagin were all aware of some of the claims by the fall, according to officials.
+The White House has declined to say when specific members of the administration, including White House counsel Don McGahn, became aware of details.
+But current and former administration officials said Kelly, McGahn and deputy chief of staff Joe Hagin were all aware of some of the claims by the fall, according to officials.

 Kelly's defenders in the West Wing insist that Porter misled him and others about the domestic abuse allegations, despite the outlines of the charges being known.
 When Porter became aware the allegations would soon become public, he implored those he was closest to in the administration -- including Kelly -- to defend him, people familiar with the situation said.

-Note: CORRECTION: This story has been updated to correct the spelling of the last name of White House counsel Don McGahn.